pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/24_Numeric.md

 # Numeric Editable

 ## General
-The numeric editable is like a normal textfield but with special configurations for numbers.
+The numeric editable is very similar to the [input editable](../16_Input.md), but with special configurations for the use with numbers.

 ## Configuration